rjpcasalino/blog_bt/_drafts/draft.md

 ---
-title: 'C Things'
+title: 'C Things Part II'
 layout: post
 ---

-Yes, I worked very hard thinking of the title to this post.

 I'd like to quote K&R today (as we are taking a step back from SI204):